What support is available at Leeds Beckett?

 Assistive Software

 There is a range of assistive software available at our University, including text to speech and mind mapping software.
-If you are interested in finding out more about this software and how it can help you with your studies, you can find further details of the software available, user guides and you can also register your interest to receive some training on this software here.
+If you are interested in finding out more about this software and how it can help you with your studies, you can find further details of the software available, user guides and software you can access off campus here.

 Alternative Formats